diojin/mockingjay/docs/bigdata/Digest of Hadoop- The Definitive Guide 4th Edition.md

 ```
 Alternatively, you can set the `HIVE_CONF_DIR` environment variable to the configuration directory for the same effect.

-The hive-site.xml file is a natural place to put the cluster connection details: you can specify the filesystem and resource manager using the usual Hadoop properties, fs.defaultFS and yarn.resourcemanager.address.
+The hive-site.xml file is a natural place to put the cluster connection details: you can specify the filesystem and resource manager using the usual Hadoop properties, `fs.defaultFS` and `yarn.resourcemanager.address`.
 Metastore configuration settings (covered in “The Metastore” on page 480) are commonly found in hive-site.xml, too.

-Hive also permits you to set properties on a per-session basis, by passing the `-hiveconf` option to the hive command.
+`Hive also permits you to set properties on a per-session basis`, by passing the `-hiveconf` option to the hive command.
 For example, the following command sets the cluster (in this case, to a pseudodistributed cluster) for the duration of the session:
 ```shell
 $ hive -hiveconf fs.defaultFS=hdfs://localhost \
 -hiveconf mapreduce.framework.name=yarn \
 -hiveconf yarn.resourcemanager.address=localhost:8032
 ```

-You can change settings from within a session, too, using the SET command.
+`You can change settings from within a session, too, using the SET command`.
 This is useful for changing Hive settings for a particular query.
 For example, the following command ensures buckets are populated according to the table definition (see “Buckets” on page 493):
 ```sql
 hive> SET hive.enforce.bucketing=true;
 ```